-I’ve visited, or passed through Skye a number of times over the years, but it hasn’t been a lack of free time that’s stopped me from writing about it.
+I’ve visited, or passed through Skye a number of times over the years, but it hasn’t been a lack of free time that’s stopped me from writing about it on this blog so far.
 You see, I’m still very much learning to love Skye, and see it as others do.
 It’s not just me, as Mr G’s feelings mirror my own.
+So, would a spot of luxury glamping on Skye change my mind?

-This year my heart finally began to thaw towards my least favourite place in Scotland.
+Earlier in the year my heart slowly began to thaw towards Skye.
 The thaw started in February, when we left the Mainland one rainy morning in search of good weather.
 It’s not often you’ll hear of anyone heading to Skye for good weather, but on that day luck was on our side and we shook off the rain.

 We enjoyed a hike up to the Old Man of Storr, and for the first time I fully appreciated the rugged beauty of the landscape.
 I’d visited this spot before, so was I beginning to see Skye differently?